MolecularCartography/Optimus/README.md

 ###3.
 Exclusion of features detected in blank samples

-If you use this option, all the features detected in some of your samples marked as blank ones will be removed from the result set.
+If you use this option, a part of the features detected in your samples marked as blank ones will be removed from the result set.

 1. Do the first 5 steps of the basic use-case.
 2. Select the `Select blank samples` node and press `Execute selected and executable nodes`.
 Hold on several seconds until you see a green tick on the node.
 3. Call configuration dialog on the node.
 It should contain a checklist of all the input files that you provided to the workflow.
 4. Check all the blank samples in the list and press `OK`.
+5. Open the configuration dialog for the `Exclude features of blank samples and save to file` node.
+There's a parameter called `Minimum intensity ratio for blank features`.
+It means the following: a feature detected in a blank sample will be included to the result set only if there is at least one non-blank sample, where the intensity of the feature is larger than it is in the blank sample times this parameter.
+So, the larger value you assign to it, the fewer features from blank samples you see in your results.
+A default value for this parameter is 3, but you're free to change it.
+If you set it to zero, all the features detected in blank samples will be included to the result set.
-5. Select the `Exclude features of blank samples and save to file` node and complete the rest of the basic use-case steps starting from the 6th.
+6. Press `OK` and complete the rest of the basic use-case steps starting from the 6th.

 ###4.
 Exclusion of uncommon features